-The Samsung Q60T QLED is a decent 4k TV that performs well for most uses.
+The Samsung Q60T QLED, or also sold as the Samsung Q6DT at Costco and Sam's Club, is a decent 4k TV that performs well for most uses.
 However, it's also rather disappointing at the same time, as it feels more like a downgrade from its predecessor, the Samsung Q60/Q60R QLED.
-It still uses a VA panel with an outstanding native contrast ratio, and its black uniformity is simply remarkable, making it a perfect choice for dark rooms.
+It still uses a VA panel with an outstanding native contrast ratio, and its black uniformity is simply remarkable, making it an excellent choice for watching movies in dark rooms.
 Most gamers should be content with its remarkably low input lag, but support for variable refresh rate (VRR) is noticeably lacking and it's limited to a 60Hz refresh rate.
 Motion handling is mediocre as its response time is slow, leading to motion blur.
 Nevertheless, if you want to give QLED TVs a try, this one is a good start.

 The Samsung Q60T is a decent TV for most uses.
 It's well-suited for dark room viewing thanks to its outstanding native contrast ratio and remarkable black uniformity.
-Unfortunately, its peak brightness prevents it from delivering a great HDR experience, and its poor viewing angles aren't ideal for large rooms.
-While gamers should be satisfied with its low input lag, there's no support for any variable refresh rate technology and motion handling is mediocre.
+Unfortunately, its peak brightness prevents it from delivering a great HDR experience, and its poor viewing angles aren't ideal for wide seating arrangements.
+While gamers should be satisfied with its low input lag, there's no VRR support and motion handling is mediocre.

 The Samsung Q60T is decent for watching movies.
 It has an outstanding native contrast ratio and remarkable black uniformity, but it doesn't have a local dimming feature to further deepen any blacks.
 It upscales lower-resolution content well, such as from Blu-ray players, and it removes judder from native 24p sources.